qwc-services/qwc-map-viewer/README.md

 when starting this service. (default: `http://localhost:8001/ows/` on qwc-qgis-server container)

-Set the `CONFIG_SERVICE_URL` environment variable to the QWC config service URL when starting this service. (default: `http://localhost:5010/` on qwc-config-service container)
+Set the `CONFIG_SERVICE_URL` environment variable to the QWC Config service URL when starting this service. (default: `http://localhost:5010/` on qwc-config-service container)

+Set the `DATA_SERVICE_URL` environment variable to the QWC Data service URL when starting this service. (default: `http://localhost:5012/` on qwc-data-service container)

 Set the `QWC2_PATH` environment variable to your QWC2 files path.
 Set the `QWC2_CONFIG` environment variable to your QWC2 `config.json` path if it is not located in `$QWC2_PATH`.